Publications

 Choosing liquid vegetable oils instead of solid fats is a great way to be kind to your body.
 The Dietary Guidelines for Americans recommends that we:

-• Consume less than 10% of calories from saturated fatty acids by replacing them with monounsaturated and polyunsaturated fatty acids.
-Consume 5% of calories from nutrient-dense food such as lean meat, poultry, eggs, etc.
+• Consume less than 10 percent of calories from saturated fatty acids by replacing them with monounsaturated and polyunsaturated fatty acids

 Q: What is trans fat?

 Trans fats are created in an industrial process that adds hydrogen to liquid vegetable oils to make them more solid at room temperature.
-Therefore, they are dubbed “partially hydrogenated oils.”
-Food manufacturers use trans fats because they are inexpensive to produce and lengthen shelf life.
-Partially hydrogenated oils are no longer Generally Recognized as Safe (GRAS).
+This is why they are dubbed “partially hydrogenated oils.”
+Food manufacturers like using trans fats because they are inexpensive to produce and lengthen shelf life.

 Q: Why should I be concerned about my trans fat intake?